ACG2001 Accounting I

 There are no corequisites for this course.

-Continuation of Accounting I including long-term assets,
+A continuation of Accounting I including long-term assets,

 partnerships, corporations, long-term liabilities, the statement of

 - Wild.
 Connect Plus Accounting Learnsmart 2 sem (Access Card)(1st of 2 choices for textbook), 21 ed., McGraw-Hill, 2013.
 ISBN: 9780077525088

 - Wild.
 Principles of Financial Accounting (w/ Connectplus Access) Looseleaf Package, 21 ed., McGraw-Hill, 2013.
 ISBN: 9780077715342

 Additional materials may be assigned by the instructor to supplement the required materials. -->

 Upon completion of this course, the student will be able to:

 - Record the acquisition, cost allocation, and disposal of

 - Describe the characteristics of proprietorships, partnerships,